Mayar-Elghandour/SPR_classification_DL/README.md

 **Note that** in the dataset (kaggle 2 dadtaset ), I will provide below, have the final models saved for each type of spectrogram (with the best wiegths)
 <a name="instruction"></a>
 ## Instructions
-- the data analysis is only for gainig knowledge about the dataset
-- to run the code first run the data preparation notebook , keep in mind downloding the dataset for each notebook or work directly in kaggle using the datasets i will provide in the kaggle dataset section,then run the model either the classification using the stft spectrogram or the classification using the log stft spectrogram
+to properly use the code
+1.run the data preparation notebook , keep in mind downloding the dataset for each notebook or work directly in kaggle using the datasets that I will provide in the [kaggle dataset section](kdataset).
+2. run the model either the classification using the stft spectrogram or the classification using the log stft spectrogram

-##### Note that in the dataset [kaggle 2 dataset](#kdataset), provided in kaggle dataset segment, have the final models both the VGG 16 & ResNet 18 saved for each type of spectrogram
+##### Note that in the dataset (kaggle 2 dataset), provided in [kaggle dataset section](kdataset), have the final models for both the VGG 16 & ResNet 18 saved for each type of spectrogram

 <a name="ref"></a>
 ## References